-(1) Workplace safety and health assessments
+(1) Workplace safety and health diagnoses

-Upon request, JISHA's safety and health officers, as safety and health professionals, visit enterprises to conduct safety and health diagnoses.
+JISHA's safety and health officers, as safety and health professionals, visit enterprises to conduct safety and health diagnoses, upon request.
 They verify compliance with safety and health legislation, check the status of safety and health management, diagnose problems related to safety and health management of production equipment, processes, work procedures and workplace environments, and provide accurate advice for making improvements.
 They also accept requests from enterprises to help with their safety and health education based on the diagnosis results.

-In fiscal 2011, these professionals conducted 324 safety and health diagnoses, provided 1,361 safety and health education sessions, and gave 447 safety and health lectures.
+In fiscal 2012, these professionals conducted 322 safety and health diagnoses, provided 1,148 safety and health education sessions, and gave 590 safety and health lectures.